Explore solutions built for your industry

 Written by SmartSense | Food Safety, HACCP

 Drivers moving too slow can also be a hazard and some highways are posted with minimum speeds.
-As I did when traffic was flowing freely, using cruise control can help insure that drivers do not go too fast or two slow, keeping the vehicle within the critical limits.
+As I did when traffic was flowing freely, using cruise control can help insure that drivers do not go too fast or two slow, keeping the vehicle within the critical limits for driving safety.
+Similarly, this can be done with food hazards to keep consumers safe.

 Watch our webinar to learn about a newly released study on foodborne illness conducted by the FDA, and how food safety management systems are key to keeping customers safe.

-I like the definition of Critical Limit offered by Cornell University: Critical Limit: A maximum and/or minimum value to which a biological, chemical or physical parameter must be controlled at a CCP to prevent, eliminate or reduce to an acceptable level the occurrence of a food-safety hazard.
+I like the definition of Critical Limit offered by Cornell University: Critical Limit: A maximum and/or minimum value to which a biological, chemical or physical parameter must be controlled at a food CCP to prevent, eliminate or reduce the occurrence of a food-safety hazard to an acceptable level.
 It reminds us that biological, chemical, and physical hazards are all important and not to focus on one or two, those we’re most familiar or comfortable with.
-It also reminds us that while eliminating a hazard may be preferred it may not be achievable, therefore reducing them to acceptable levels is necessary.
-Again the science is important: what are the FDA or other reputable sources defining as acceptable limits.
+It also reminds us that while eliminating a food hazard may be preferred it may not be achievable, therefore reducing them to acceptable levels is necessary.
+Again, the science is important: what are the FDA or other reputable sources defining as acceptable limits?

 Establishing critical limits for food products is in some ways like establishing speed limits.
-The HACCP Team’s challenge is to apply Critical Limits to the Critical Control Points (CCPs) that promote safety and are balance with scientific evidence and the business’ capabilities.
-For example, if the hazard analysis determines that worker hands need to be washed before handling food products, the control point is the hand washing station prior to the food handling.
+The HACCP Food Safety Operations Manager’s challenge is to apply Critical Limits to the Critical Control Points (CCPs) that promote safety and are balanced with scientific evidence and the business’ capabilities.
+For example, if the hazard analysis determines that worker's hands need to be washed before handling food products, the control point is the hand washing station prior to the food handling.
 But how clean is clean, how much and what type of hand washing is needed?
-Do workers need to wash as well as surgeons entering a sterile operating room?
-In many hospitals the length and type of hand washing is prescribed, as a link to the US NIH website describing WHO handwashing procedures before surgery demonstrates (Link to Source).
+Do workers need to wash, and do surgeons need to enter a sterile operating room?
+In many hospitals the length and type of hand washing is prescribed, as a link to the US NIH website describing WHO handwashing procedures before surgery demonstrates.

 4. Types of hand care